 - Poor lighting

-- Stairs that may be too steep or not in good repair
+- Stairs that are too steep or broken

 - Balance, hearing, or vision changes

 - Muscle weakness or numbness

 - Getting older